Matthews scores 2 in 3rd period, Maple Leafs beat Flyers 7-6

+TORONTO (AP) — Frederik Andersen has bailed out the Maple Leafs in plenty of games since arriving in Toronto.
+His teammates returned the favor on Friday night.

-TORONTO (AP) — Auston Matthews scored twice in the third period as the Toronto Maple Leafs rallied from a three-goal deficit and held on to beat the Philadelphia Flyers 7-6 Friday night.
+Auston Matthews scored twice late in the third period as the Maple Leafs rallied from a three-goal deficit and held on to beat the Philadelphia Flyers 7-6 Friday night.

+“It was pretty crazy,” Matthews said.
+“We showed a lot of resilience.”

 Jake Muzzin had two goals and an assist, and Patrick Marleau, Zach Hyman and Martin Marincin also scored to for the Maple Leafs, who had five consecutive goals to take the lead after trailing 5-2.
 Toronto snapped a two-game skid and pulled two points behind Boston for second place in the Atlantic Division.